Hearthstone Battlegrounds Strategy Guide [Season 8]

 Demon: False Felbat build

-Demons in Season 7 have a lot of interesting changes.
-The spotlight is on Slimy Felblood, Man’ari MessengerFiery Felblood, and False Implicatior.
-These minions change the way Demons are played.
+Demons in Season 8 have not seen many changes.
+The spotlight is still on Slimy Felblood, Fiery Felblood, and False Implicatior.
+These minions changed the way Demons are played in Season 7 and remain one of the core units in Season 8 of HS BG.
 Now, you can actually somewhat commit to a Tavern stat-boosting build earlier in the game.
-Before, you kinda needed Famished Felbat or at least Insatiable Urzul to scale anything when we are talking about the “tavern-stat” build.
-Fiery Felblood just feels too powerful right now, and Slimy Felblood and Man’ari Messenger are extremely good paired with Draconic Deathscale or Rylak Metalhead for the Tavern Stats.
+Still, you kinda need Famished Felbat or at least Insatiable Urzul to scale anything when we are talking about the “tavern-stat” build.
+Fiery Felblood just feels very powerful right now, and Slimy Felblood is can be good paired with Rylak Metalhead for the Tavern Stats.
 The False Implicatior will scale into the late-game and if you can get two of them, it will secure you the mid-game.
 In the later stages, things get more…chaotic.
-The goal is to get Felmish Bat, but also a few of Cultist S’Thara.
+The new Pilgrimp is a great unit that works really well with this build.
+The goal is to get Famished Felbat, but also a few of Cultist S’Thara for the late stage of the game.
+You don’t need to play them right away, just keep them in your hand.

 Also getting Insatiable Urzul isn’t a bad idea, but do note that you will have to play Demons for the effect to take place, make sure you have some Spell/Gold/Minion generation, it’s still a fine minion if you don’t, but the real advantage comes by playing a lot of Demons.
+The best type of this build is the one in which you have all the minions like the ones in the first printscreen, keep one slot empty for playing more Demons, thus buffing your Urzul further, and slamming Cultist S’Thara (or any counter that you need) before the last couple of battles.

-Counters for Demon build
+Counters for Demon builds

 By far, the biggest counter is Transmuted Bramblewitch.
 This thing can ruin any Demon build that utilizes the powerful Cultist S’Thara since he will then summon the weak 3/3 Demon when Bramblewitch kills the first one, it’s probably the hardest counter in the game.
 This is why you need to play around Taunts a bit and be extremely careful when playing Demons.
 Moreover, virtually no Demon minion has Divine Shield or Reborn (most don’t have Deathrattle as well).
 This is your main counter – use whatever Leeroys, Venomous Murlocs, and Bramblewitches for hard counters.